stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Enchantment/index.md

 **Components:** V<br>
 **Duration:** Instantaneous

 You unleash a string of insults laced with subtle enchantments at a creature you can see within range.
 If the target can hear you (though it need not understand you), make a spell attack roll vs its Intelligence defence.
-On a hit, the target takes 1d4 psychic damage and has disadvantage on the next attack roll that it makes before the end of its next turn.
+On a hit, the target takes 1d4 + your spellcasting ability modifier psychic damage and has disadvantage on the next attack roll that it makes before the end of its next turn.

-This spell’s damage increases by 1d4 when you reach 5th level (2d4), 11th level (3d4), and 17th level (4d4).